 A common reason why plain steel or iron residue gets transplanted onto a stainless steel part or workpiece is that equipment used to process one type of material may be used for the other without being properly cleaned between batches.

-For example, say a wire bending robot were used to bend plain iron wires for several hours, then immediately used to bend stainless steel wires.
+For example, say a wire bending robot was used to bend plain iron wires for several hours, then immediately used to bend stainless steel wires.
 Some iron particles would likely be left behind on the bending robot’s manipulators, which could then be transferred to the stainless steel wires being bent.

 To prevent the transplanting of plain steel or iron (or any other metals) to stainless steel workpieces, it’s important to thoroughly clean and prepare equipment when changing over to new material.
 Some equipment, such as steel brushes, should never be shared between different metal types.